ybot1122/playground/ssr-rsc-intro/README.md

 So now you see how `Suspense` and `Streaming` is an optimization.

-> BONUS: If you're curious, open your inspector and see the HTML that got sent.
-See if you can figure out the "magic" that React is doing to replace the HTML elements as they come in.

-I must confess one detail.

 Notice that in the `im-streaming-html` page, I don't actually do any clientside hydration.
 Let's do that in the next section, because I want to also explain a new concept: "Selective Hydration".

 # SECTION 5: Serverside Rendering React with Suspense, Streaming, WITH Clientside Hydration